 The provincial-level data administration authority of the place where a registration institution is domiciled conducts day-to-day administration of the institution and receives and handles public opinions regarding registration activities.
 Where a registration institution practices outside its domicile and engages in illegal or non-compliant conduct, the provincial-level data administration authority of the place of practice shall coordinate with the institution’s domicile provincial-level data administration authority.
 Where disagreements cannot be resolved through consultation, the national data administration authority shall provide guidance to resolve the issue.

 Article 12.
 Changes in registration institution information.
-Where a registration institution undergoes any of the following changes, it shall report to its domicile provincial-level data administration authority within five working days, and, upon review and confirmation, update the information on the National Data Property Rights Registration Service Platform within five working days:
+Where a registration institution undergoes any of the following circumstances, it shall report to the provincial-level data administration authority five working days in advance:

 Chapter 3 Registration Procedure